Sophia-Community/SophiApp/README.md

 ***

+## About SophiApp

+SophiApp is a free, open-source app for fine-tuning Windows 10 (Windows 11 is in the work).
+It offers a modern UI/UX, tons of tweaks, and shows how Windows can be configured without making any harm to the OS.

 ## System Requirements

 * Currently supports `Windows 10 2004/20H2/21H1/21H2 x64` for now.
 Requires the `1151` build and higher.
 Windows 11 is in the works;